salsa-rs/salsa/book/src/tutorial/ir.md

 # Defining the IR

 Before we can define the [parser](./parser.md), we need to define the intermediate representation (IR) that we will use for `calc` programs.
-In the [basic structure](./structure.md), we defined some "pseudo-Rust" structures like `Statement`, `Expression`, and so forth, and now we are going to define them for real.
+In the [basic structure](./structure.md), we defined some "pseudo-Rust" structures like `Statement` and `Expression`;
+now we are going to define them for real.

+## "Salsa structs"

+In addition to regular Rust types, we will make use of various **salsa structs**.
+A salsa struct is a struct that has been annotated with one of the salsa annotations:

+* [`#[salsa::input]`](#input-structs), which designates the "base inputs" to your computation;
+* [`#[salsa::tracked]`](#tracked-structs), which designate intermediate values created during your computation;
+* [`#[salsa::interned]`](#interned-structs), which designate small values that are easy to compare for equality.

+All salsa structs store the actual values of their fields in the salsa database.
+This permits us to track when the values of those fields change to figure out what work will need to be re-executed.

+When you annotate a struct with one of the above salsa attributes, salsa actually generates a bunch of code to link that struct into the database.
+This code must be connected to some [jar](./jar.md).
+By default, this is `crate::Jar`, but you can specify a different jar with the `jar=` attribute (e.g., `#[salsa::input(jar = MyJar)]`).
+You must also list the struct in the jar definition itself, or you will get errors.

-## Input
+## Input structs

 The first thing we will define is our **input**.
 Every salsa program has some basic inputs that drive the rest of the computation.